Name: Jesse McFaddin

 I’m currently supporting the charity El SistemaJapan which was founded in Venezuela.
-El Sistema Japan is a music centric charity organization that develops and funds music education programs for the youth.
+El Sistema Japan is a music-centric charity organization that develops and funds music education programs for the youth.
 I donate my time and influence to this charity.
-In addition to the Venezuelan based chapter of El Sistema Japan, I’m also working to create a branch in Japan with courses planned for the people of Tohoku which is the region of Japan that was worst hit by the 3.11.11 earthquake.
+In addition to the Venezuelan-based chapter of El Sistema Japan, I’m also working to create a branch in Japan with courses planned for the people of Tohoku which is the region of Japan that was worst hit by the 3.11.11 earthquake.

 I am also the spokesperson for No Water No Chemical which is a retail ecological initiative formed by the french denim designer Marithe + Francois Girbaud.
 The concept is to find a way to produce quality denim that doesn’t have as strong of an impact on the environment in terms of water usage and the chemicals used to make denim.

 El Sistema Japan is totally in line with my current project = “Stand Up!”.
 It encourages the youth and gets them excited about the future.
-“Stand Up!” is a concept where people can connect directly with me to create mash ups of raw tracks that I’ve created.
-It fosters creativity and encourages a new generation of up and coming producers and artists to express themselves through a positive outlet.
+“Stand Up!” is a concept where people can connect directly with me to create mash-ups of raw tracks that I’ve created.
+It fosters creativity and encourages a new generation of up-and-coming producers and artists to express themselves through a positive outlet.
 By doing this, the project gives everybody “HOPE”.

 Most of your American audience may not know this, but my father, Char, is a musician as well and I grew up around music my whole life.
 So, I understand what kind of an outlet it can provide to the youth.
 It was definitely something that I turned to as a child and it has stayed with me since then.
-Music is like breathing to me - it’s essential!
-So, when I see that creative outlet being deprived from other children, I just want to help them.
+Music is like breathing to me – it’s essential!
+So, when I see that creative outlet being deprived of other children, I just want to help them.
 I know how necessary it is to have a space to express yourself, and music is the perfect medium for that.

-With No Water No Chemical it’s a similar idea to me.
+With No Water No Chemical, it’s a similar idea to me.
 People in a position to make a positive change are doing so.
 More importantly, they’re not waiting for a government agency or a retail watchdog to tell them to make a change now.
 Instead, the people at Marithe + Francois Girbaud are taking the initiative and I respect and admire that.

 Is there a particular way you would want to encourage readers to be involved?

 Absolutely!
 Get involved in your community and take ownership!
 I’m a big believer in the idea of “Stand”.
-By this I mean that, I’ll stand with you and support you.
+By this, I mean that I’ll stand with you and support you.
 And in the same way, you should stand with me and support me.
 This is a concept that should be practiced in the general community.
 It’s not just about one person, it’s about unity.
 By yourself, you may not feel that you have a voice or that you can make a “meaningful” impact on the world around you.
-But, when you stand...when you let your voice be heard, you’ll be amazed at how many people might actually share your views and want to stand with you and make their voices heard collectively.
+But, when you stand…when you let your voice be heard, you’ll be amazed at how many people might actually share your views and want to stand with you and make their voices heard collectively.

 This brings hope and ultimately changes the greater community into a better place for everyone.